By Alex McPherson

 It’s a relevant message, if not an especially uplifting one – easy to connect to regardless of background.
 Owen’s, and Schoenbrun’s, stories may be unique to them, but few films in recent memory are as unsettling, poignant, or conversation-starting as “I Saw the TV Glow.”
 Whether or not you can get on board with its story and style, it’s an experience that won’t be easily forgotten.

 “I Saw the TV Glow” is a 2024 horror-drama directed by Jane Schoenbrun and starring Ian Foreman, Justice Smith, Bigette Lundy-Paine, Danielle Deadwyler and Fred Durst.
 It is rated PG-13 for violent content, some sexual material, thematic elements and teen smoking and runtime is 1 hour, 40 minutes.
 It opened in theaters May 17.
-Was available Video on Demand on June 14.
+Became available Video on Demand on June 14 and DVD on July 30.
 Alex’s Grade: A.